 Noritsu HS-1800 "look"

 - Warmer overall but flatter/softer contrast by default; superb highlight retention; skin can skew peach/pink.
-Grain is sharper/more apparent—especially at higher ISOs. ([carmencitafilmlab.com][1])
+Grain is sharper and more apparent, especially at higher ISOs.
+(Carmencita Film Lab)

 Image credit: Carmencita Film Lab